-- Pulmonologist (evaluate for sleep apnea)
+- Pulmonologist (who will evaluate for sleep apnea)

-- Labs and diagnostics will be ordered
+- Labs and diagnostics

 - Physical therapy evaluation may be recommended to assess your exercise pattern

-- Psychologist evaluation
+- Psychological evaluation

 - Bariatric team discussion

-Laparoscopic Roux-en-Y gastric bypass: 43644
+- Laparoscopic Roux-en-Y gastric bypass: CPT CODE 43644

-Laparoscopic sleeve gastrectomy: 43775
+- Laparoscopic sleeve gastrectomy: CPT CODE 43775

 We will work with you and your insurance to make sure that you meet their requirements.
 Some of these requirements are:

-Letter of medical necessity from PCP
+- Letter of medical necessity from your primary care physician

 - Psychological evaluation (to make sure you have a clear understanding of how the surgery will impact your life and that you are committed to making permanent lifestyle changes)